 In the Board meeting that followed the meeting of the Independent Directors and the meeting of the NRC, the performance of the Board, its Committees, and individual directors were discussed.

-sustainability and digital interventions.
+In the coming year, the Board intends to enhance focus on sustainability and digital interventions.